dynamsoft-docs/company-docs/customer-portal/email-notification.md

 The person who is invited will receive an Invite Confirm Email.
 Once he/she confirms, he/she will be listed on "User List", then repeat the process in Case 1.

-## How to unsubscribe the renewal notification
+## Unsubscribe the renewal notification

 If the contact(s) is removed from the order contacts, the person cannot check the license detail of this order any more.
 If you just do not want to receive the renewal notification, please just unsubscribe it.